All Episodes

 And one of the things that we have to do is guard heavily against attacks on the nuclear option.

-If they bring about a nuclear option, they could bring about years, if not decades, of unbroken democratic rule in this country.
+If they bring about a nuclear option, they could bring about years, if not decades, of unbroken Democratic rule in this country.

-And that that should worry everyone.
+And that should worry everyone.

-See, I think you're right on them wanting to pack the courts, and I think that that's probably the area they they most want to focus on.
+And I think that's probably the area they most want to focus on.

 Oh, okay.

-Are we just is that how the things work?
+Is that how the things work?

-Because I thought we had a process that's called a constitutional amendment, and we all know that that would never fly with the American people.
+And we all know that that would never fly with the American people.

 No, that's exactly right.